Yale-BIM/f21-assignments/assignment-3/README.md

 In general, we like to think about Degrees of Freedom (DoF) as the number of independent position variables that would have to be specified in order to locate all parts of a robot.
-Shutter, in particular, has 4 motors in its arm, each of which implements a revolute joint.
+Shutter, in particular, has 4 servos in its arm, each of which implements a revolute joint.
 Thus, Shutter has 4 DoF.